Skip to content

 How will I get there?
 Where will I stay?
 Who will organize the travel?

-If your school organizes the internship, they usually take care of the travel arrangements.
+Travel arrangements are typically organized by the school or the host organization.
 Otherwise, contact the organisation you sent the application to.
 Maybe they help you or you have to make the arrangements yourself.
 The hosting company or the hosting organisation might also be able to help you to find suitable accommodation in the local area with good possibilities to reach the company by local transports.

 What will happen when I arrive in the country?

 The host organization will often meet you at your arrival and show you the necessities in the local area so that you can manage every day life easily on your own.
 It’s important to exchange phone numbers so you can get hold of the person responsible for you during the internship period.
 Often you have to get into the daily routines quickly, since the internship at the company often starts at once.
-Try to get hold of a map of the area.
-Take a walk in the local area and check out bus stops, restaurants, where to withdraw or exchange money, where to buy food and bus tickets.
+Take a walk in the local area and check out bus stops, restaurants, where to buy food and bus tickets.

 1.4 Preparation for the workplace